Anele-Aneal-Tose/Real-Time-Fitness-Tracker/Reflection.md

 This documentation will serve as a reference throughout the project lifecycle, ensuring that the system evolves without deviating from stakeholder expectations.</p>

+### Assignment 6

+<p>In completing this assignment, I faced several challenges in balancing stakeholder needs, prioritizing user stories,
+and estimating effort for tasks.
+One of the main challenges was ensuring that the user stories aligned with the functional and non-functional requirements from Assignment 4 while also addressing the use cases from Assignment 5.
+For example, the requirement for real-time fitness tracking (FR-2) had to be broken down into smaller, actionable tasks like integrating the wearable device API and developing the data processing logic.</p>

+<p>Another challenge was prioritization using the MoSCoW method.
+Deciding which features were "Must-have" versus
+"Should-have" required careful consideration of stakeholder needs and technical feasibility.
+For instance, the login and authentication functionality (US-001) was prioritized as a "Must-have" because it is a foundational feature that enables all other functionalities.
+However, integrating third-party APIs (US-007) was marked as a "Could-have" because it is not essential for the initial release but adds significant value in the long term.</p>

+<p>Effort estimation was also a challenge, especially when dealing with dependencies.
+For example, the task of
+integrating the wearable device API (T-003) had a high effort estimate due to the complexity of handling real-time data and ensuring compatibility with multiple devices.
+Additionally, breaking down user stories into smaller tasks required a deep understanding of the system architecture, which was facilitated by the C4 diagrams from Assignment 3.</p>

+<p>Overall, this assignment helped me understand the importance of Agile methodologies in managing complex software
+projects.
+By breaking down requirements into user stories, prioritizing them, and planning sprints, I was able to create a clear roadmap for developing the Real-Time Fitness Tracker system.</p>

 ___